Language-Research-Technology/ldac-profile/profile/profile.md

 - Choose to use a single bundled crate for a collection when all of these conditions are true:

-  - The collection final and is expected to be stable, ie here is negligible chance of having to withdraw any of its contents or files
+  - The collection is final and is expected to be stable, i.e. there is negligible chance of having to withdraw any of its contents or files